Pisciotta e Dintorni

 Pisciotta

-Pisciotta is an ancient medieval village situated on a hill overlooking the sea gently declines.
-The origins of the name derived from Pixoctum that you had then "Pixocta", "Pissocta" and then "Pisciotta".
-Surrounded by olive groves centuries, the country enjoys a breathtaking view on one of the most beautiful coast of Cilento.
-From the main square through alleys and stairways characteristic, you can be reached at the highest in the country, "Castle" (Palazzo Marchesale) from which to enjoy the beautiful sea view and then continue along the path (all pedestrian) to the Cathedral Church (SS.
+Pisciotta is an ancient medieval village situated on a hill which gently slopes to the sea.
+The origins of the name derived from Pixoctum which then became "Pixocta", "Pissocta" and finally "Pisciotta".
+Surrounded by centuries-old olive groves, the area enjoys a breathtaking view of the most beautiful coastline of the Cilento area.
+From the main square through characteristic alleys and stairways, you can walk to the highest part of the town, the "Castle" (Palazzo Marchesale) from which to enjoy the beautiful sea view and then continue along the path (for pedestrians) to the mother church (SS.
 Peter and Paul).
-Ancient gates and charming alleys there to accompany silent "Pendino," one of the oldest areas of the country from which we can begin the walk to "Marina di Pisciotta".
-It is recommended, the tourist route from the country Pisciotta Marina, along a road surrounded by olive trees and Mediterranean scrub.
-In a few minutes you are on the port of Marina di Pisciotta.
-"Marina di Pisciotta" is a typical fishing village where time seems to stand still.
-A port facilities, small and typical bar and one of the most beautiful beaches of Cilento.
-The recognition as the Sea Blue Flag certified that the beaches Pisciotta are among the most clean and beautiful in Italy.
-Completing the town of Pisciotta fractions Caprioli (bordering Palinuro) with its extraordinary sandy coast and Rhodium that the legend originated from a settlement of the Knights of Rhodes, a small village perched among the hills very suggestive.
-On August 10 a Pisciotta country celebrates the patron S. Aniello Abate, the festivities start on June 9 and ends on August 11.
-On 8 September in Marina di Pisciotta is celebrated "Madonna of Portosalvo" with an impressive procession by sea.
+Ancient doorways and charming alleys will silently accompany you to the "Pendino", one of the most ancient parts of the town from where you can begin the walk to "Marina di Pisciotta".
+It is recommended to take the tourist route from the town of Pisciotta to the Marina, along a road surrounded by olive trees and the Mediterranean scrub.
+In just minutes you are at the port of Marina di Pisciotta.
+"Marina di Pisciotta" is a typical fishing village where time seems to have come to a standstill with a well-equipped port, small and characteristic bars and one of the most beautiful beaches of the Cilento area.
+The attribution of the "Blue Flag" certifies that the Pisciotta beaches are among the most clean and beautiful in Italy.
+Marina di Pisciotta and its beaches can be easily reached by car from the "Cottage in the Olive Grove" in 5 minutes or so.
+Completing the town of Pisciotta are the hamlets, Caprioli (bordering Palinuro) with its extraordinary sandy coast and Rodio, a very picturesque, small village perched on the hills which legend claims was originally a settlement of the Knights of Rhodes.
+From the "Cottage in the Olive Grove" it is easily reachable by foot offering a panoramic and thoroughly enjoyable walk.
+On August 10, the town of Pisciotta celebrates its patron, Saint Aniello Abate.
+The festivities begin on June 9 and end on August 11.
+On September 8, the "Madonna of Portosalvo"" in Marina di Pisciotta is celebrated with an impressive procession by the sea.

 Pisciotta